l7mp/learning-go/99-labs/01-setup/README.md

 > PASS
 > ```

-After all the tests pass, git-commit your solution: this makes sure it remains there even if you re-generate the exercises.
+If all tests pass, then git-commit your solution: this makes sure it remains there even if you re-generate the exercises.

 ``` shell
 git add exercise.go